mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 precisely because they have made themselves unwelcome in one of the bastions of civilisation.
-The Travellers should be able to get away with some low- level criminality but robbing a major supply cache and blatantly trying to sell the haul to the people who set it up will derail a campaign.
+The Travellers should be able to get away with some low-level criminality but robbing a major supply cache and blatantly trying to sell the haul to the people who set it up will derail a campaign.

 ###### The rimward Campaign

-TRAVELLER

 In short, the enclaves are a smaller world and a more fragile one than the great states of Charted Space.